All Episodes

 Lots to do this hour.

-We've got uh Dr. Mitchell, the man that helped found the enhanced interrogation program who's written a book on that and his dealings with Khalid Sheikh Mohammed and other Islamic terrorists.
+We've got Dr. Mitchell, the man that helped found the Enhanced Interrogation Program, who's written a book on that and his dealings with Khalid Sheikh Mohammed and other Islamic terrorists.

-I want to we talked to you the Vaughns from Operation 300 last hour.
+We talked to you, the Vaughns from Operation 300 last hour.

 Operation 300 is a foundation they've set up that helps provide positive male mentors and role models for young boys and girls whose fathers have not come back from the war on terror, who've been killed in action.